priyapennathur/lanyon-hugo/content/fixed/pastprojects.md

 ---
 ## COGNITIVE WORK IN HEALTHCARE: OTHER RELATED PROJECTS

-In addition to projects outlined above in information systems and cognitive work in different healthcare areas, I have worked on other grant proposals and mentored projects that cuts across these areas.
+In addition to projects in information systems and cognitive work in different healthcare areas, I have worked on other mentored projects that cuts across these areas.
 Two MS theses has resulted from these efforts.

 ### The Role of Teamwork in Diagnosis: Team Diagnostic Decision-Making in The Medical Intensive Care Unit, Brennan Ayres, MS Thesis, May 2017